 Global Efforts

-Also, the world came together to address the CFC problem through the Montreal Protocol, which banned the production and use of these harmful chemicals to protect the ozone layer and reduces climate change.
+Besides, world cooperation in solving the CFC problem aided through the Montreal Protocol banning the production and use of these chemicals that have harmed the ozone layer, thus reducing climate change.

 Local Efforts